mahuntington/css-notes/9. ES6/student_labs/LANDSCAPER.md

 # Landscaper Game

+**TWO OPTIONS**

-Create a browser-based javascript app that simulates the following using `alert()` and `prompt()` to send messages to and get input from the user
+1. Create a browser-based javascript app that simulates the following using `alert()` and `prompt()` to send messages to and get input from the user
+1. Create a terminal-based javascript app that simulates the following using `console.log()` and the [prompt-sync](https://www.npmjs.com/package/prompt-sync) package to get user input.

+Use as much ES6 as possible.

+## Game Flow

 1. You are starting a landscaping business, but all you have are your teeth.
 1. Using just your teeth, you can spend the day cutting lawns and make $1.
 You can do this as much as you want.